jaliss/securesocial/docs/src/manual/source/guide/views-customization.md

 ---
-file: views-customisation
+file: views-customization
 ---
-# Views and Email Customisation
+# Views and Email Customization

 SecureSocial uses a `TemplatesPlugin` implementation to render the login, signup and password reset pages and generate the email content that is sent by the `UsernamePasswordProvider`.